phoenix644/cs5610/Assignment3/README.md

 # cs5610
 ## Iteration0

-this Iteration is consisting of frontend, using React DOM Router and Bootstrap and backend using nodejs, as you can see, and at the end, i installed axios and mongoose to create the connection to the DB, but at this step i am not fetching data from DB, as currently i am getting data from note.js file.
+This Iteration is consisting of frontend, using React DOM Router, bootstrap and mongoDB and backend using nodejs and express as you can see, and at the end, i installed axios and mongoose to create the connection to the DB, but at this step i am not fetching data from DB, as currently i am getting data from note.js file.